AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 * Avoid overtraining.
 * Machine Learning Libraries (TensorFlow, cuDNN) for Linux (Better Performance)

 I have pretrained a variety of different models using the inbuilt pretrain data-set of 10000 stock images.
-Here are the main SAEHD model options/dimensions(dims) for my GPU (RTX 4090):
+Here are the SAEHD model options/dimensions(dims) that I have trained using my GPU (RTX 4090):

 | Resolution  | 544x544 (Main) | 384x384 | 352x352 | 512x512
 | ------------- | ------------- | ------------- | ------------- | ------------- |